blockend-dev/celo-with-echidna/README.md

         return true;
     }

+    /**
+     * @dev Approve the passed address to spend the specified amount of tokens on behalf of msg.sender.
+     * @param _spender The address which will spend the funds.
+     * @param _value The amount of tokens to be spent.
+     */
     function approve(address _spender, uint256 _value) public returns (bool success) {
         allowance[msg.sender][_spender] = _value;
         emit Approval(msg.sender, _spender, _value);
         return true;
     }

+    /**
+     * @dev Transfer tokens from one address to another
+     * @param _from address The address which you want to send tokens from
+     * @param _to address The address which you want to transfer to
+     * @param _value uint256 the amount of tokens to be transferred */
     function transferFrom(address _from, address _to, uint256 _value) public returns (bool success) {
         require(balanceOf[_from] >= _value, "Insufficient balance");
         require(allowance[_from][msg.sender] >= _value, "Insufficient allowance");